peanut-jelly/vim_sdl2_port/README.md

 ##Requirements

-You need to run the command "set encoding=utf-8", by hand or via a .vimrc file.
+Need to "set encoding=utf-8", by hand or via a .vimrc file.